dcellucci/NIAC2017-Phase1B/Traj_Opt.md

 ### RHISE

-An important aspect of the MAMA trade study was the adoption of a relatively traditional approach for the construction of this interplanetary infrastructure, which resulted in the focus on a smaller cycler vehicle that transported a modest crew.
+An important assumption of the MAMA trade study was the adoption of a relatively traditional approach for the construction of this interplanetary infrastructure, which resulted in a focus on a smaller cycler vehicle that transported a modest crew.

 ![Cycler Optimization](./Media/cycler_opt.png)